startsUp/startsup.github.io/README.md

 # Portfolio Website
 Created with React and ThreeJS.

-## GitHub Actions
+### GitHub Actions
-Worklow auto builds on every commit to source and deploys to github pages.
+This project also auto builds on every commit to source and deploys the build to github pages.